dixondan/UCD-ECL290-GEE/_modules/00-access-javascript.md

 Google Earth Engine allows you to have shared group folders/repositories for scripts.
 We've organized the code presented in this tutorial this way.
 Instead of adding each of your emails one at a time (tedious!), you will instead join a google group that will then allow you access to the shared code repository.
 Please follow these steps:

-  - Join the Geohackweek Google Earth Engine Tutorial Google group by clicking this link <a href="https://goo.gl/JsnWZH" target="_blank">https://goo.gl/JsnWZH</a> .
+  - Join the UCD-ECL290 Google Earth Engine Tutorial Google group by clicking this link <a href="https://goo.gl/JsnWZH" target="_blank">https://goo.gl/JsnWZH</a> .
 Don't worry about posting permissions; we won't  be posting anything.
   - Accept the shared repository by clicking this link:
   <a href="https://code.earthengine.google.com/?accept_repo=users/victorialy/geohackweek2019
 " target="_blank">https://code.earthengine.google.com/?accept_repo=users/victorialy/geohackweek2019</a>